vgmstream/vgmstream/readme.txt

 *********** IMPORTANT!! ***********
 --- needed files (for Windows)  ---
-Since Ogg Vorbis and MPEG audio are now supported, you will need to have libvorbis.dll and libmpg123-0.dll.
+Since Ogg Vorbis, MPEG audio, and G.722.1 are now supported, you will need to have libvorbis.dll, libmpg123-0.dll, and libg7221_decode.dll.
 You can get these from http://hcs64.com/files/vgmstream_external_dlls.zip

-Put libvorbis.dll and libmpg123-0.dll somewhere Windows can find them.
+Put libvorbis.dll, libmpg123-0.dll, and libg7221_decode.dll somewhere Windows
+can find them.
 For in_vgmstream this means in the directory with winamp.exe, or in a system directory.
 For test.exe this means in the same directory as test.exe, or in a system directory.